twitter/pelikan/_talks/craft-2016.md

     <div class="talk-col-text">
       <p>
       A concept closely related to interface is abstraction.
 When do we need it?
-How can we avoid over- or under- apply abstraction?
+How can we avoid over- or under- applying abstraction?
       </p>
       <p>
       In the 90s, the Olson twins starred in a show called Two Of A Kind, that